ChenLi2049/ISeeCube/README.md

 ## Introduction

 The goal of this project is to reconstruct the direction of neutrino events detected by [IceCube Neutrino Observatory](https://icecube.wisc.edu/).
 It is based on the Kaggle competition [IceCube - Neutrinos in Deep Ice](https://www.kaggle.com/competitions/icecube-neutrinos-in-deep-ice).
+And the arXiv link is [[2308.13285] Refine Neutrino Events Reconstruction with BEiT-3](https://arxiv.org/abs/2308.13285).

 ## Install